VectorInstitute/diffusion-model-bootcamp/README.md

 3. Begin with each topic in the `implementations/` directory, as guided by the README files.

 ## License
-This project is licensed under the terms of the [LICENSE] file located in the root directory of this repository.
+This project is licensed under the terms of the [LICENSE.md](LICENSE.md) file located in the root directory of this repository.

 ## Contribution
-To get started with contributing to our project, please read our [CONTRIBUTING.md] guide.
+To get started with contributing to our project, please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide.

 ## Contact Information